nodejs/node/doc/api/fs.md

 * {string|Buffer}

-The file name that this `fs.DirectoryEntry` object refers to.
+The file name that this `fs.Dirent` object refers to.
 The type of this value is determined by the `options.encoding` passed to [`fs.readdir()`][] or [`fs.readdirSync()`][].